ybgskr12/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## Why did the man put his money in the freezer?
+He wanted cold hard cash!